H4rtyEncrypt/H4rtyEncrypt/README.md

 I have conducted ethical penetration tests on web applications for several well-known companies and created my own malware, including a Trojan and a builder panel, strictly for ethical purposes.

-I am passionate about security and ethical hacking, and I constantly seek to expand my knowledge and skills in this ever-evolving field.
+I am passionate about security and ethical hacking, and I constantly seek to expand my knowledge and skills in this field.